 The best thing to have a positive experience with the drugs under consideration is to learn more about how dissociatives work.
 Because such drugs also impact glutamate, some people may experience pain relief, while others have hallucinations and experience trance states to a certain extent.
 If nerve cells do not release enough of glutamate or, on the contrary, release more glutamate than needed, the effect of a particular drug would differ as well.

-There are short-term and long-term effects of dissociatives drugs.
+There are short-term and long-term effects of dissociative drugs on health.
 Despite the duration of the effects, the principle of drug’s work is always the same – the disruption of the glutamate activity concerning NMDA receptors.
-Below, there are major differences between dissociatives effects in the context of their duration.
+Below, there are major differences between dissociative effects in the context of their duration.

-Dissociatives drugs may result in feelings of dissociation from the self and the environment, floating feeling, and also causes visual, as well as auditory distortions.
-Also, one can experience such side effects as:
+Dissociative drug effects may result in feelings of dissociation from the self and the environment, floating feeling, and also causes visual, as well as auditory distortions.
+Also, one can experience such dissociative effects as:

 - body tremors